MetaMask/toprf-secure-backup/docs/contributing.md

   - Are there any changes in particular whose purpose might not be obvious or whose implementation might be difficult to decipher?
 How do they work?
   - If your primary goal was to update one package but you found you had to update another one along the way, why did you do so?
   - If you had to upgrade a dependency, why did you do so?
-- **Changelog:** This section is targeted toward consumers — internal developers of the extension or mobile app in addition to external dapp developers — and is intended to be a list of your changes from the perspective of each package in the monorepo.
-Questions you should seek to answer are:
-  - Which packages are being updated?
-  - What are the _exact_ changes to the API (types, interfaces, functions, methods) that are being changed?
-  - What are the anticipated effects to whichever platform might want to make use of these changes?
-  - If there are breaking changes to the API, what do consumers need to do in order to adapt to those changes upon upgrading to them?

 ## Testing changes to packages in another project